pixel

 Why should I pick you?

-Alex Santilli has over a decade of mastering experience and a plethora of the best mastering equipment available.
-Our WSDG-designed control room sports in-house made custom speakers tuned especially for us.
+Because we’re totally dedicated to great sound!
+Alex Santilli has over a decade of mastering experience and a plethora of the best mastering equipment ever made so that your music can sound it’s best.

 Mastering Rates